 - Face-to-face encounter At least 60 percent of all ACT team activities must be face-to-face, with approximately 90 percent of these encounters occurring outside of the office. - Collateral encounter Collateral refers to members of the recipient's family or household or significant others (e.g., landlord or property manager, criminal justice staff and employer) who regularly interact with the recipient and are directly affected by, or have the capability of affecting, his or her condition and are identified in the service plan as having a role in treatment.
-A collateral contact does not include contacts with other mental health service providers or individuals who are providing a paid service that would ordinarily be provided by the ACT team
+A collateral contact does not include contacts with other mental health service providers or individuals who are providing a paid service that would ordinarily be provided by the ACT team (e.g., meeting with a shelter staff person who is assisting an ACT recipient in locating housing).

-CHAPTER 2: BEHAVIORAL HEALTH SERVICES APPENDIX E-1: EVIDENCED BASED PRACTICES (EBPs) POLICY - ASSERTIVE COMMUNITY TREATMENT PAGE(S)12
+CHAPTER 2: BEHAVIORAL HEALTH SERVICESAPPENDIX E-1: EVIDENCED BASED PRACTICES (EBPs) POLICY -ASSERTIVE COMMUNITY TREATMENTPAGE(S)12